Succulent and sweet, this glazed ham is perfect for Christmas. Great for a party with leftovers the next day for sandwiches.

 - Sit the joint on a rack in a large roasting tin, lined with foil (to make the tin easier to clean afterwards).
 Add 200ml (1⁄3pt) water to the tin and bake for 30 mins, or until caramelised and golden.
 Rest for 10 mins before carving into thin slices.
 Serve.

 See more Christmas recipes

-This meaty centrepiece is best alongside this crisp, fresh and fruity finest* Riesling.
+This meaty centrepiece is best alongside this crisp, fresh and fruity Tesco Finest Riesling.